RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 18.md

 She was sitting in the front passenger seat while Sinéad drove and Brun sat in the middle back seat, head on a swivel trying to take in everything.

-When Brun had told her something had happened to Debug she didn't believe her.
+When Brun had told her something had happened to Debug she just didn't believe her.
 But the longer she spent time with Brun's ongoing anxiety and now adding Sinead's to the mix, she couldn't help but also be caught up in that feeling.

+She didn't know how much panic a call going to voice mail over and over could give her until today.

 They had driven all over town at this point.
 Both Sinéad and Brun had made a series of suggestions on where Debug would hide, but no one had been right yet.
+They'd looked in enclaves of bushes and trees, abandoned shops, cafés Bug knew the managers names, parking structures and called every nearby hospital to see if they'd been badly injured enough to go there.

+Every failed idea had made the group more anxious and more depressed and now they all say in tense silence, out of ideas and running out of hope.

 Trying to ratchet down on the tension, Trouble decided to try and talk about something pleasant rather than let everyone stew in silence.